pysal/splot/README.md

 ### Quick install:

 There are two main ways of accessing splot.
 First, the overall library install of PySAL 2.0 includes splot.
-PySAL 2.0 is available from PyPI or Anaconda:
+PySAL 2.0 will be available from PyPI or Anaconda by the beginning of September 2018:

     $ pip install pysal